BayAreaMetro/tpp_ceqa_map_for_pba_17/README.md

 ###Analysis Parameters

-CEQA Streamlining on is based on the Floor Area Ratio and the Units per Acre of an individualsite and the location of the site within a Transit Priority Area.
+CEQA Streamlining on is based on the Floor Area Ratio and the Units per Acre of an individual site and the location of the site within a Transit Priority Area.
 In the Model Map, a boolean value for whether CEQA streamlining was likely was estimated at the TAZ level for the given TAZ.
 It is unclear in that map what year the map was estimated for but we assume 2040 for this process.

 Therefore, at a basic level, what is needed is:
 1  The Floor Area Ratio for each TAZ